JojoT97/cse15l-lab-reports/cse15lSetupTutorial.md

 In this example, the cp command copies the borzoi2 image from my otherBorzoi folder to the parent borzois folder.

-Here of examples of commands being used after connecting to a remote server:
+Here are examples of commands being used after connecting to a remote server:

 The pwd command prints the working directory.
 ![Image](https://user-images.githubusercontent.com/130265120/233757913-c2647ca0-ed87-4121-b205-65b521a3c826.png)